-The UK Center for Clinical and Translational Science (CCTS) is now accepting applications for Pilot Projects.
+The Neuroscience Research Priority Area and UK Center for Clinical and Translational Science (CCTS) are now accepting applications for Neuroscience related Pilot Projects.
 The purpose of this funding mechanism is to provide a new opportunity and resources to support innovative, collaborative research relevant to the health challenges and disparities faced by the nation and the citizens of Kentucky.
+There are 2 awards included in this RFA: The CCTS/NRPA Collaborative Pilot Award providing up to \$50,000 in funding for clinical and translational projects and the NRPA Pilot Award supporting awards of \$25,000.

 SCOPE: 2

+AWARD TYPE: 2

-EARLY CAREER INVESTIGATOR AWARD 2
+NEUROSCIENCE RESEARCH PRIORITY AREA PILOT AWARD 2

-INNOVATION AND HIGH IMPACT AWARD 2
+CCTS/Neuroscience-RPA COLLABORATIVE PILOT AWARD 2

 PRIORITIES FOR FUNDING: 3

 FUNDING INFORMATION: 3

 SUBMISSION INSTRUCTIONS 4

 LOI SUBMISSION GUIDELINES 4

-FULL APPLICATION SUBMISSION GUIDELINES 5
+FULL APPLICATION SUBMISSION GUIDELINES 4

 Significance 6

-Innovation 6
+Innovation

 Approach 6

-Appendix 7
+Appendix 6

-Mentoring and career development plan (early investigators): 7

-Mentor endorsement (early investigators): 7

-Letter from supervisor/department chair: 7

-REVIEW PROCESS & CRITERIA: 8
+REVIEW PROCESS & CRITERIA: 7

 AWARDEE RESPONSIBILITIES: 8

-RELEASE OF FUNDS: 9
+RELEASE OF FUNDS: 8

-RFA APPENDIX 9
+RFA APPENDIX 8